 Anthony Rhodes saw no more action after Dunkirk.
 He was involved in camouflage and coastal defence work and then sent to lecture in Canada and the United States, where he married a niece of the composer Gustav Mahler.
 This was not a success, and following a nervous breakdown he was invalided out of the Army in 1945.
 Ten years later, after taking a degree in Romance Languages at Geneva University and teaching at Eton, he decided to write full time.
 He wrote novels, biographies and travel books, but is probably best known as the author of a three-volume history of the Vatican in the twentieth century.
 At his death in 2004 he was described in an obituary as a ‘cosmopolitan and well-connected man of letters’.

-This preface to Sword of Bone also appears in Slightly Foxed Issue 51 © Michael Barber 2016
+Extract from Slightly Foxed Issue 51 © Michael Barber 2016